agama-project/agama-project.github.io/docs/user/unattended/storage.md

 ## Referencing Other Devices

-Sometimes is necessary to reference other devices as part of the specification of an LVM volume group or RAID.
+Sometimes it is necessary to reference other devices as part of the specification of an LVM volume group or RAID.
 Those can be existing system devices or devices that will be created as response to another entry of the Agama profile.